Donald Friend: Diaries

 Friend's diaries were published posthumously in four volumes from 2001 to 2006 by the National Library of Australia.
 He had kept a diary since the age of 14.
 It chronicled in half a million words a life peopled with such artists as Drysdale, Margaret Olley, Jeffrey Smart and Brett Whiteley.

 Volume Four dealt in part with Friend's time in Bali in the 1960s and 1970s.
 Publicity claimed "[T]his volume confirms Friend's quicksilver creative brilliance and extraordinary insight.
 He is perhaps Australia's most important twentieth-century diarist".

 Friend openly wrote about his pederasty and paedophilia, depicting himself in his journal as "a middle-aged pederast who's going to seed".
 His relationships were mostly with adolescent boys.
 But in the 1960s Friend wrote in his diary of a 10-year-old boy: "[He] spent the night with me.
 I hope life will continue forever to offer me delicious surprises ... and that I will always be delighted and surprised.
 He goes about the act of love with a charmingly self-possessed grace: gaily, affectionately, and enthusiastically.
 And in these matters he's very inventive and not at all sentimental for all the caresses."
-A few boys became his lifelong friends, particularly Attilio Guarracino, whom he met when Guarracino was 19 years old.

-The inclusion of material about his sexual relations with children led to discussion of his pederasty and criticism of inclusion of victims' names.
-In 2009, documentary film-maker Kerry Negara released A Loving Friend, which focused on Friend's sexual relationships with "houseboys" in Bali, and through interviews with artists, critics and academics sought to establish that the "arts elite of Australia continue to deny any wrongdoing on Friend's part".
-At least one person named in the diary began legal action against the National Library of Australia.
+Some people have said that the "arts elite of Australia continue to deny any wrongdoing on Friend's part".
+At least one of the victims named in the diary took legal action against the National Library of Australia for revealing his identity.